evrekadev/evreka-api-doc/source/engagement/service_availability/post_v2.rst

 If the ``end_date`` is not provided, the ``end_date`` will be set as end of the year.

-If ``include_routes`` is not provided, it will be set to ``true`` by default, and the response will include routes for each date in the specified range.
+If ``include_routes`` is not provided, it will be set to ``false`` by default, and the response will include routes for each date in the specified range.

 .. table::